samirkumardas/jmuxer/README.md

 Demo Server and player example
 -----------
-A simple node server with demo media data is available on example directory.
-Each media chunk is encapsulated with 4 bytes header where first two bytes is chunk duration and remaining two bytes is audio data length.
-Packet format is shown in image below:
+A simple node server and some demo media data are available in the example directory.
+In the example, each chunk/packet is consist of 4 bytes of header and the payload following the header.
+The first two bytes of the header contain the chunk duration and remaining two bytes contain the audio data length.
+Packet format is shown in the image below:

 **Packet format**